 Document Permissions and Rights Management

 Document permissions allow you to add a person’s email address or login details to a document so only they can access it.
 Even if you grant a person access to the data, if they use a different email address, say their personal instead of their work email address, this document will not be accessible to them as the document permissions specify a particular ID (this being a person’s work email address in this instance).
-Document permissions is an excellent way of managing document protection as permissions can be added and taken away at will, and it is easy to control who has access to the document at any given time.
+Document permissions are an excellent way of managing document protection as permissions can be added and taken away at will, and it is easy to control who has access to the document at any given time.

 Sometimes documents need to be shared with those who should not have access to the personal information that is in them.
 For example with legal proceedings sometimes email communication must be shown, but what happens when other people have been cc’d on that email who are not part of these legal proceedings?
 You need to protect this person’s personal information.
 Redaction can be the simple answer to this predicament.
 Redaction is a feature that carefully covers up personal information in a document, deleting it from the record so that it is untraceable back to the person involved.
 All that will exist in its place is a dark line to show that information once lay there.
 When looking into the code behind a document, in our PDF SDK, the redaction module ensures that no personal information is kept underneath these lines.

 Protecting your customer information is important regardless of new regulations being introduced.
 Your customers trust you to keep their information safe.
 A data breach places a customer’s information in the hands of the wrong people who could then easily use it against them or sell it illegally.
 We don’t want this to happen to you or your company.
 We certainly don’t want you to wait until May to start thinking about how to comply with GDPR when everything above is all you need to protect your customer information within your document or information management system.
 All that remains for your company to do is to create a simple process that your team members can comply with to ensure that the above is put into motion across your company from day one.